The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 The year came quietly.

-When the monsoon season approached, the elders waited for a name.
+When the monsoon approached, the elders waited for a name.
 None was offered.
 No one refused outright.
 No one agreed.

 The shrine leaned.
 Its roof sagged into mud.